-Educational programs and workshops to promote awareness about various types of sexual misconduct and related issues are coordinated by the Title IX Coordinator, the Dean of Students, Residential Life, and Human Resources.
-Programs include, but are not limited to, new student and employee courses on sexual assault prevention, bystander intervention, annual faculty and staff sexual harassment training, and campus-wide awareness events such as the "One Love Escalation Workshop series" and "Take Back the Night."
+Educational programs and workshops to promote awareness about various types of sexual misconduct and related issues are coordinated by the Title IX and Equity Coordinator, the Dean of Students, Residential Life, and Human Resources.
+Programs include, but are not limited to, new student and employee courses on sexual assault prevention, bystander intervention, annual faculty and staff sexual harassment training, and campus-wide awareness events.

 XI.
-Concerns about the University's application of Title IX, Title VII, VAWA or other non-discrimination statutes may also be addressed to:
+Concerns about the University's application of Title IX, Title VII, VAWA or other nondiscrimination statutes may also be addressed to:

-The Connecticut Commission on Human Rights and Opportunities (CT CHRO)

-450 Columbus Boulevard

-Hartford, CT 06103-1835
+The Connecticut Commission on Human Rights and Opportunities (CT CHRO) 450 Columbus Boulevard Hartford, CT 06103-1835 Phone: 860-541-3400 Connecticut Toll Free: 1-800-477-5737 TDD: 860-541-3400 Fax: 860-241-4869

-Phone: 860-541-3400

-Connecticut Toll Free: 1-800-477-5737

-TDD: 860-541-3400 Fax: 860-241-4869